 You must use the correct titles of the supervisor on the title page.
 (Please use the Web page from where you downloaded this document for a list of the academic staff and their titles.)

-The table of contents should begin on a new odd page (when two-sided printing is used.
+The table of contents should begin on an odd new page (when two-sided printing is used.

 All chapters begin on a new page.
 Page numbering starts at 1 with the first chapter (Introduction).
-To update the table of contents use the menu References: Table of Contents->Update table.
+To update the table of contents, use the menu References: Table of Contents->Update table.

 View this document (you can use this while editing as well) with hidden formatting symbols shown enabled (click on the pictogram  of Home/Paragraph).